iScsc/iscsc.fr/README.md

 ### 2.1 Setup the local MongoDB folder ([toc](#table-of-contents))

-To make the database persistent through containers starting and stopping the database folder is shared with the host using a `docker` volume, you can see it in the [docker compose files](./docker-compose.yml).
+To make the database persistent through containers starting and stopping, the database folder is shared with the host using a `docker` volume.
+You can see it in the [docker compose files](./docker-compose.yml).

-> :warning::warning: **IMPORTANT**: the following script will give rwx permissions on the DB folder to the UID 1001 due to bitnami/mongodb image [constraint](https://hub.docker.com/r/bitnami/mongodb) (the _Note_ under "Persisting your database"), if, on your systemn, it already exists and shouldn't have these access please consider modifying the image!
+> :warning::warning: **IMPORTANT**: the following script will give rwx permissions on the DB folder to the UID 1001 due to bitnami/mongodb image [constraint](https://hub.docker.com/r/bitnami/mongodb) (the _Note_ under "Persisting your database").
+If, on your system, it already exists and shouldn't have this access, please consider modifying the image!

-However because the bitnami/mongodb container is a non-root container we've got to setup the right permission on that folder.
+However, because the bitnami/mongodb container is a non-root container, we've got to set up the right permission on that folder.
-To set it up just run
+- To set it up, run:

 ```bash
 ./scripts/setup-db-folder.sh